ubcecon/ECON622/syllabus.md

 1. Solve a structural model
 2. Solve a dynamic
 model
-3. Collect and use data beyond what is possible in Stata (e.g "Large Data", textual data, etc.); or
+3. Collect and use data beyond what is possible in Stata (e.g medium/big data, textual data, etc.); or
 4. Implement econometric techniques that go beyond what is available in Stata

 A key purpose of this class is to teach specific techniques,